vp-82/Data-Engineering-2023-HS/Week_06/05_CloudSQL_Preparation.md

 8. **Grant the ServiceAccount permissions to access the bucket**:
     ```bash
-    gsutil iam ch [YOUR SERVICE ACCOUNT]:objectViewer gs://[YOUR BUCKET]
+    gsutil iam ch [YOUR SERVICE ACCOUNT]:objectAdmin gs://[YOUR BUCKET]
     ```

 9. **Assign the required IAM role to the ServiceAccount**: